-The Router Status menu provides status and usage information.
-From the Main Menu of the browser interface, click on Maintenance, then select Router Status to view the System Status screen, shown below.
+The Router Status menu provides a limited amount of status and usage information.
+From the Main Menu of the browser interface, click on Maintenance, then select System Status to view the System Status screen, shown below.

-Figure 6-1: Router Status screen
+Figure 5-1: Router Status screen